 Annex I [PDF] of the Protocol sets out the agreed approach by Antarctic Treaty Parties to EIA, and this is further elaborated by the Antarctic Treaty Environment Protection (ATEP) Act (1980) and the Australian Government's Antarctic EIA regulations.

 All Australian Antarctic activities must also comply with the Environment Protection and Biodiversity Conservation Act (EPBC) Act (1999) which applies to all activities concerning Commonwealth lands and waters, including the AAT, Australia's subantarctic islands and the Southern Ocean.

 Proposed activities are assessed at one of the following levels depending on likely impacts, to determine the likely impacts a PA is always submitted in the first instance:

-A Preliminary Assessment (PA) will determine whether the likely impacts of the activity will be less than minor or transitory.
+- A Preliminary Assessment (PA) will determine whether the likely impacts of the activity will be less than minor or transitory.
 If they are, then the activity will be authorised at this level.
-The PA may be submitted using the Antarctic Applications Online system.
-Please contact us for directions on how to apply for your PA, email email@example.com.
+Please use the EIA form above or email us for directions on how to apply for your PA.

 - An Initial Environmental Evaluation (IEE) will be required when a PA has determined that the likely impacts of an activity are minor or transitory.
 An IEE requires a more elaborate consideration of the elements of an activity and the likely environmental impacts.
 It must consider alternatives to the proposed activity; and must include a public consultation phase.
 IEEs are made available to other Antarctic Treaty Parties on request.
 Once a draft IEE is accepted by the Environment Officer, it may take three months to process.